List of Beverly Hills, 90210 characters: Gina Kincaid

-Vanessa Marcil portrays Gina Kincaid (main, season 9–10), a former ice skating champion with a bad attitude and an unfairly traumatic past who got fired from her ice show position and stayed with her cousin Donna.
+Vanessa Marcil portrays Gina Kincaid (main, season 9–10), a former ice-skating champion with a bad attitude and an unfairly traumatic past who got fired from her ice show position and stayed with her cousin Donna.
 Gina's manipulative ways made her Kelly's new post-Valerie enemy, and drove a wedge between Donna and Noah, as well.
 Gina and Dylan soon began a sexual relationship, but Dylan's attentions toward Kelly made Gina angry and bereft.
 Gina was resentful of Donna because of the Martins' wealth, while she grew up poor with a mean-spirited, bullying stage mother.
-She also suffered from bulimia, and bonded with David Silver over his efforts to help her through her problems.
+She also suffered from bulimia and bonded with David Silver over his efforts to help her through her problems.
 They dated briefly after Gina had enough of Dylan treating her like an ornament, but David ended things with her because she was still hung up on Dylan.
 The character seemed to bounce between being treated badly by people for valid reasons (Donna due to her fake fling with Noah and later her cruel comments on Kelly's self-defense shooting, the ice show manager she was rude to) and being treated badly for no valid reason (preppy snobs in a bar who insulted her, Oksana Baiul's rude manager, and even Noah when he blamed her for a mistake the bakery made with Donna's birthday cake).
 She was stunned to learn that Donna's father was actually her father as well, having had a drunken fling with her mother that was covered up.
-Dr. Martin tried to bond with her and they were making progress, until he died of a stroke that everyone blamed Gina for.
+Dr. Martin tried to bond with her, and they were making progress, until he died of a stroke that everyone blamed Gina for.
 She planned to leave town with Dylan, before her strong words at the funeral led to her finally being accepted by Donna and Felice, and she was neither surprised nor very hurt when Dylan bailed on their travel plans.
 It was later revealed that Gina had found new professional success after leaving L.A., working as a skating commentator.
+In real life, Marcil hated working on the show and asked Aaron Spelling to let her out of her contract early.
+He agreed, and the storyline involving her real parentage was hastily concocted to give Gina an exit arc.